qupath/embo/README.md

-# embo-2021
+# QuPath EMBO 2021

-QuPath workshop as part of the EMBO Advanced Methods in Bioimage Analysis course 2021
+QuPath workshop as part of the EMBO Practical Course: Advanced Methods in Bioimage Analysis, 2021.